grantmcdermott/dbreg/README.md

 The **dbreg** R package is inspired by, and has similar aims to, the [duckreg](https://github.com/py-econometrics/duckreg) Python package.
 This implementation offers some idiomatic, R-focused features like a formula interface and "pretty" print methods.
-But the two packages should otherwise be very similar.
+But our long-term goal is that these two packages should be aligned in terms of core feature parity.

 ## Install